ramda/ramda/README.md

 native features of Javascript, such as functions as objects with properties.

-While offering similar functionality, Ramda will never be a drop-in replacement for _Underscore_ / _Lo-Dash_.
-Ramda is intended to work with a different style of coding.

 Functional programming is in good part about immutable objects and side-effect free functions.
-While Ramda does *not enforce* this, it enables such style to be as frictionless as possible.
+While Ramda does not *enforce* this, it enables such style to be as frictionless as possible.

 We aim for an implementation both clean and elegant, but the API is king.